joshuadotbio/mercedsymphony.org/_pages/holiday-candlelight.md

 # Holiday Candlelight

 Join the Merced Symphony for our first Holiday Candlelight concert!
 Nothing gets you into the holiday spirit like timeless winter classics played by our Symphony chamber orchestra.
-From *What Child is This?* to some of your favorite holiday carols and heavenly solo singers, this is a concert not to miss!
+From *Messiah* and *Alleluia* to some of your favorite holiday carols and heavenly solo singers, this is a concert not to miss!

 ### Details
 November 24, 2019 | 7:30pm<br />